A Guide to Shoulder Impingement

 Shoulder impingement is a common condition that occurs when the tendons or bursa in the shoulder become irritated or compressed.
 This can lead to pain and difficulty moving the arm, which can have a significant impact on a person’s quality of life.
 The condition is most commonly seen in people who engage in repetitive overhead movements, such as athletes and manual labourers, but it can also occur in people who have poor posture or a previous injury.

 The causes of shoulder impingement are complex and not fully understood.
-However, it is generally believed to result from a combination of factors, including poor posture, muscle imbalances, and degeneration of the tendons and bursa.
+However, it is generally believed to result from a combination of factors.
+These can include poor posture, muscle imbalances, and degeneration of the tendons and bursa.
 Poor posture can cause the shoulders to roll forward, which can lead to impingement of the tendons and bursa as they pass through the narrow space between the acromion and the rotator cuff.
 Additionally, muscle imbalances can cause the shoulder blade to rotate upward, which can also lead to impingement.

 Symptoms

 The symptoms of shoulder impingement can vary depending on the severity of the condition.
-Mild cases may only cause occasional pain and discomfort, while more severe cases can lead to chronic pain and limited range of motion.
-The most common symptoms include pain in the shoulder, especially when lifting or reaching overhead, weakness in the arm, and a popping or snapping sensation when moving the arm.
+Mild cases may only cause occasional pain and discomfort.
+More severe cases can lead to chronic pain and limited range of motion.
+The most common symptoms include pain in the shoulder especially when lifting or reaching overhead.
+As well as weakness in the arm, and a popping or snapping sensation when moving the arm.

 Treatment